Pan-African Parliament: 2021 Bureau Elections

 When Roger Nkodo Dang's latest three-year term ended in May 2021, the Pan-African Parliament met to elect a new president and vice-presidents.
 The meeting proved to be unfruitful as the constituencies from western and central Africa did not come to a consensus on who would lead the Bureau.
 There were even physical altercations between lawmakers and members of the parliament, with some people even grabbing the ballot box itself.
 As such, the meeting adjourned with an unclear understanding of who would head the Pan-African Parliament in the future.
 The African Union stepped in during November 2021 to help provide aid to the Pan-African Parliament to complete their elections and return the parliament back to order.
-Since then, Bouras Djamel has been elected as the tentative leader of the parliament, while the remaining results of the elections are in flux until the plenary reconvenes in July 2022, where they plan on completing their elections.
+Bouras Djamel served as tentative leader of the parliament.

+2022 Bureau Elections

+Fortune Charumbira was elected President of the Pan-African Parliament on 29 June 2022 during the Parliament's Ordinary Session in Midrand, South Africa.

+2026 Bureau Elections

+At the Extraordinary Session of the Seventh Legislature, held from 28 to 30 April 2026 at its headquarters in Midrand, South Africa, a new Bureau was elected to lead the institution for the next three years.
+The Hon.
+Fateh Boutbig, Algeria, was elected as president.